ClementPinard/depth-dataset-builder/README.md

 7. Ground truth creation
     * `--eth3d_splat_radius` : Splat radius for occlusion mesh boundaries, radius of area (in meters) which will be defined as invalid because of occlusion uncertainty, see `splat_radius` option for ETH3D.
 Thumb rule here is that it should be around your point cloud precision. (default 0.01, i.e. 1cm)

-**Tip** : As a lot of information qill go through your terminal, you can use `-vv` and `--log out.log` in order to have two terminals with different verbose levels.
+**Tip** : As a lot of log information will go through your terminal, you can use `-vv` and `--log out.log` in order to have two terminals with different verbose levels.

 - 1st terminal : `main_pipeline` script, with `-vv` and `--log out.log` selected
 - 2nd terminal : `tail -f out.log`